mapbox/DEPRECATED-dispatch/MESSAGE-SPEC.md

 2. Send an interactive Slack direct message to the user, which prompts them to respond yes or no.

 If a GitHub username is not provided or could not be found, Dispatch will fall back to the `GitHubDefaultUser` parameter.
-If a Slack username is not provided or could not be found, Dispatch will fall back to the `SlackChannel` parameter.
+If a Slack ID is not provided or could not be found, Dispatch will fall back to the `SlackChannel` parameter.
+While no longer required by the Slack API, you can still use Slack usernames for readable context and logging.

 The self-service message on Slack includes a link to the associated GitHub issue.
 The dispatch-triage AWS Lambda function handles the yes or no response from the user in Slack, either closing the GitHub issue or escalating the issue to PagerDuty.